tortvana123/Simple-RPG-Engine-in-Python/DEVNOTES.md

 # Developer Notes
-## Current To-Do:
+## What has to be done for V0.2?
-* Comment the current code properly.
+* Comment the code properly
-* Commit the commented code
+* Start implementing the room cell system

-* Organize the materials from previous failed repo's.
+# To-do:
-## Done:
+* Make a proper diagram to make future code easier!

-* Start a new repo
+# What is currently in the code?
-* Create seperate changelog and a developer notes files.
+* Data loading

-## What is currently in the code?
+* Title screen
-* TBD
+* Character creation
-## What still needs to be implemented?
+# What still needs to be implemented?
-* TBD
+* Room cell system and everything related to it.